aridjayarecipes/cutesrecipes.web.app/content/post/2432-step-by-step-guide-to-make-perfect-stuffed-cabbage-soup.md

 - "3 tbs brown sugar"
 - " Optionalparsley"
 recipeinstructions:
 - "Pour olive oil into pot over medium high heat.
-Add ground beef, garlic, salt, pepper, & Italian seasoning.
-Break up meat with spatula & let cook 5 minutes.
-Then add onion & cook 2-3 minutes."
+Add ground beef, garlic, salt, pepper, &amp; Italian seasoning.
+Break up meat with spatula &amp; let cook 5 minutes.
+Then add onion &amp; cook 2-3 minutes."
-- "Note: you may want to switch to a bigger pot* Add your remaining ingredients to the pot, stir & bring to simmer.
+- "Note: you may want to switch to a bigger pot* Add your remaining ingredients to the pot, stir &amp; bring to simmer.
 Add salt, pepper and more minced garlic if desired.
 Turn heat down to medium-low and let cook with lid on for 25-30 minutes.
 Stir occasionally, and reduce heat to low for the last 10 minutes.
 You can add parsley or parmesan cheese for garnish.
 Enjoy!"
 - "."
 categories:
 - Recipe